rse/huds-hud-training/README.md

-This HUD permanently displays an animated agenda list at the top-left, an animated progress bar at the bottom-left, an animated title bar at the bottom-right, and an animated logo at the top-right.
+This HUD permanently displays an animated agenda list at the top-left, an animated progress bar at the bottom-left, an animated title bar at the bottom-right, an animated logo at the top-right and an animated full-screen closure.
 In addition, on-demand it displays one or more animated banners at the top-left.
-The agenda, progress bar, title bar and banners can be controlled either interactively via keystrokes (<kbd>a</kbd> for the agenda,
-<kbd>LEFT</kbd>/<kbd>RIGHT</kbd> for the progress bar, <kbd>SPACE</kbd>
-for the title bar and arbitrary configured keys for the banners) or programmatically via HUDS' REST API.
+The agenda, progress bar, title bar and banners can be controlled either interactively via keystrokes (<kbd>a</kbd> for the agenda, <kbd>LEFT</kbd>/<kbd>RIGHT</kbd> for the progress bar, <kbd>SPACE</kbd> for the title bar and arbitrary configured keys for the banners) or programmatically via HUDS' REST API.

 Example
 -------